-If you are a Postal Service employee or an applicant for Postal Service employm and you feel that you have been discriminated against because of race, color, religion, national origin, sex, age (40+); physical or membridisability, or in relation for engaging in an EEO protected activity, you must consult an EBO counselor before filing complaint of discrimination:
+Who If you are a Postal Service employee or an applicant for Postal Service employment, and you feel that you have been discriminated against because of race, color, religion, national origin, sex, age (40+), physical or mental disability, or in retaliation for engaging in an EEO-protected activity, you must consult an EEO counselor before filing a complaint of discrimination.

-When: You must bring individual and class action complaints to the attention of the EEO office by requesting counseling within 45 calendar days of the date of the alleged discriminatory act; within 45 calendar days of the date you knew or reasonably should have known about the discrimination; or if a personnel action is involved, within 45 calendar days of its effective date.
+When You must bring individual and class action complaints to the attention of the EEO office by requesting counseling within 45 calendar days of the date of the alleged discriminatory act; within 45 calendar days of the date you knew or reasonably should have known about the discrimination; or if a personnel action is involved, within 45 calendar days of its effective date.
 If you bring an individual complaint and later believe that your case has class-action implications, you may move for class certification at any reasonable point during the processing of your original complaint.

-How-
+How

-Request EEO counseling by calling one of these TOLL FREE numbers:
+Request EEO counseling by calling one of these TOLL-FREE numbers:

-888-EEO-USPS (888-336-8777) TIY: 800-877-8339 (Federal-Relay Service)
+888-EEO-USPS (888-336-8777) TTY: 800-877-8339 (Federal Relay Service)

-You will be asked to provide the following information: your name, Social Security number, address, telephone number, finance number, and office location
+You will be asked to provide the following information; your name, Social Security number, address, telephone number, finance number, and office location.

-Happen
+What Will Happen

 A package of EEO information and forms will be sent to you.
 After you complete and return the applicable forms to the address provided, an EEO professional will contact you.
-The EEO professional will look into your problem and by to help the parties reach a resolution within 30 days.
+The EEO professional will look into your problem and try to help the parties reach a resolution within 30 days.
 If the parties are unable to agree on a resolution, and you agree to extend the time period, the precomplaint processing period will be no longer than 90 calendar days.